harrisnisar/harrisnisar.github.io/index.md

 ### Neonatal VR

+I lead the development of a virtual reality software to train common procedures performed on neonates.
+One of those porceudres is umbilical venous catheterization (UVC).
+UVC is an emmergent procedure that involves inserting a catheter into a newborns umbilical stump through the umbilical vein.
+I take educational content from subject matter experts (neonatologists) and convert that to VR content.
+We develop realistic interactions to simulate the procedure to allow users to learn/review the steps of the procedure in an immersive manner.
+The demonstration below is of the working prototype for this software.
+We hope to continue developing this prototype and to run a study to understand the efficacy of the software in teaching this content.

 #### Demo:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8yZYXFBrX0I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>